Greetings, first-time Light Up Lakewood attendee. You’re in for a real treat.

 - Pedi Cab Rides

-The Lighting Ceremony represents one of the highlights of Light Up Lakewood, and it’s taking place at a new location this year.
-The Main Stage serving as the site of the Lighting Ceremony will be at City Center Park in front of the Marc’s Shopping Plaza.
+Year in and year out, the Lighting Ceremony represents one of the highlights of Light Up Lakewood.
+The Main Stage serving as the site of the Lighting Ceremony will be at City Center Park in front of the Marc’s Shopping Plaza near the intersection of Detroit and Cook Avenues.
 Arrive there early to secure that photo-worthy view.
-Many of the best vantage points for viewing the Fireworks Show are also located within this general vicinity, and it’s recommended to take in this culmination to Light Up Lakewood from in front of City Center Park, Lion & Blue or Rozi’s Wine House.